yeouue/yeouue.github.io/_pages/misc.md

 In my free time, I have a lot of hobbies as my brain food.

 ## Language ##
 I am a big fan of languages.
-Culture represents a group of human beings, while language represents a king of culture.
+Culture represents a group of human beings, while language represents a type of culture.
 Research shows that learning a foreign language is beneficial for mental activities.
 Getting the hang of a language can help us understand more about our fellow human beings rather than live in a world filled with misunderstandings and biases and explore more amazing things created by us, the little speck in the universe.

 Here are the languages I can basically use:
 1. **English**: I started learning English at 7 as it is a mandatory subject in school.
 I did not find it difficult to learn English grammar and vocabulary, but I did not practice speaking a lot because the class focus in school was focus much on reading and writing.
 My English ability improved significantly after I moved to the United States, and I am still learning it every day.